amokjs/amok/readme.markdown

 # amok -- rabid development workflow for the browser

 **Amok** is a free open source, editor agnostic, cross-platform command line tool for fast incremental development, testing and debugging in web browsers.

-It features a zero configuration http server with default *index.html* generation, script preprocessing, console re-direction, hot patching of running code and a read-eval-print-loop.
+It features a zero configuration http server with default *index.html* generation, script preprocessing, console re-direction, hot patching functions in running code and a read-eval-print-loop.

 [See the demonstration video](https://www.youtube.com/watch?v=gOC2yQFsnnE)